papermerge/documentation/docs/user/custom-fields.md

 The information which may concern you about the receipt may be: when receipt was issued, who issued the receipt and the amount (price, monetary value) on it.

+!!!
+Note

+    Custom fields are also known as "metadata".
+In following documentation we will use terms "custom fields" and "metadata" interchangeable

 ![Custom fields example](img/custom-fields/custom-fields.svg)

 This information, date, shop, total amount, can be attached to the document.